Gully of Petrushino: Massacres

 On August 21, 1943, one week prior to Taganrog's liberation by Red Army, 80 citizens (workers, women and young people) were shot to death on the seashore of Gulf of Taganrog, on the Spit of Petrushino.

 Estimates of the total number killed at both Gully of Petrushino and in the city of Taganrog during the Nazi occupation vary.
 According to the information of the State Archive, some 7,000 Taganrogers (1,500 of them children of various age) were shot to death in the Gully of Petrushino.
 However, most modern sources estimate the number to be at least 10,000 and more.

 Investigation

 After the liberation of Taganrog, on September 1, 1943 the mass grave of citizens murdered in the Gully of Petrushino was publicly examined.
 The Secretary of the Taganrog City Communist Party committee Alexander Zobov held a speech before the gathered citizens.
 The medical commission permitted the exhumation of 31 dead bodies from the upper level.

-After the war, Otto Ohlendorf was prosecuted in the Einsatzgruppen trial and sentenced to death.
+After the war, Ohlendorf was prosecuted in the Einsatzgruppen trial and sentenced to death.
 He was executed in 1951.